DragonMinded/bemaniutils/README.md

 ```

 Installing MySQL is outside the scope of this readme, so it is assumed that you have
-a MySQL database with access to create a new DB and tables within it.
+a MySQL database with permission to create a new DB and tables within it.
 Note that this
 software requires MySQL version 5.7 or greater.
 This is due to the extensive use of
 the "json" column type added in 5.7.
 Create a database (the default database with
 this code is 'bemani') accessed by some user and password (the default user/pass for